PennLINC/qsirecon/docs/building_pipelines.rst

 Mapping scalar data to different output spaces
 ----------------------------------------------

-Most workflows produce interesting maps of model-derived parameters.
+Most pipelines produce interesting maps of model-derived parameters.
 These parameters are calculated in subject native space, which is not particularly useful for statistics.
 You can map these scalars to standard spaces with a "template mapper".
 Suppose I wanted to fit a NODDI model and